dimamo5/Terasology/ESOF-DOCS/Software Testing.md

 <a name="Heterogeneity"/>
 ### Heterogeneity

 Heterogeneity serves the purpose of revealing how many external resources are used in the project.
 In this aspect, **Terasology** can be considered a heterogeneous program since it uses a wide range of external technologies.
 In fact, in order to run the game, many libraries are needed.
 The list of dependencies can be consulted in the file that permits the compilation of the code.
 Libraries related to Java such as the LWJGL (refered in previous reports), Jinput and many others are the most popular and contribute by adding functionalities to the game.
 On the list there are some librarys developed specifically for the project such as **gestalt-module**, **gestalt-asset-core**, **TeraMath**, **tera-bullet** and **splash-screen**.
-Some of the used technologies are the following:
+The following are some of the used technologies:

 1. **guava**, **netty**, **gson**
 	* for purposes of networking and memory